 3.1 Analysis of Variance and Genetic Parameters

 The results of the analysis of variance showed that genotype had a significant to highly significant effect on all traits observed in maize plants (Table 2).
 It provides great opportunities for plant breeders to use as a basis for phenotypic selection for superior traits.
 This is because broad phenotypic diversity provides breeders with greater opportunities to distinguish superior genotypes and select them in line with breeding objectives.
-High genetic variability in a breeding population increases the likelihood of successful selection by providing a wider range of traits to choose from (D. P. Singh et al., 2021).
+High genetic variability in a breeding population increases the likelihood of successful selection by providing a wider range of traits to choose from ( Singh et al., 2021).

 Table 2.
 Analysis of Variance for Genotype, General and Specific Combining Ability of Agronomic Traits in Maize